roshanrn/rnAlloc/README.md

 | Pattern: Seq.
 Rand., etc. | Y  |  N/A  |
 | Memory Allocators | RnAlloc - Y <br> glibc - Y <br> tcmalloc - Y <br> jemalloc - Y |  |

-Currently limitations of running rnBench:
+#### Currently limitations of running rnBench:
 1. Due to low system capabilties available (2 CPUs, 4 GB RAM - using a Digitial Ocean VM), RnBench hasn't been fully tested and verified for high threads + high slots + high iteraations configurations (>16 threads).
+2. When the ratio of iterations:slots is very high (>10k), the current implementation of RnBin (list without coalescing) leads to an overflow and potential corruptions.
+Threfore, till this is fixed it is recommended to keep iterations:slots < 1k.
+Note that iterations > 500k hasn't been tested very well.

-Archive of fixes:
+#### Archive of fixes:
 Fix 1.
 Using thread::id::get_id() for comparison is not recommended in c++ - requires a better method in rn_allocator.cpp.
 Fixed - setting thread name and using that now.
 Fix 2.
 Remove hardcodings: Calculate the mem required based on slots and threads and compare against free memory before starting benchmark.
 Fixed, adding calculation - quite conservative estimation.